 Russian/Soviet and Eastern European History

-In addition to numerous articles and reviews, Bittner is the author of The Many Lives of Khrushchev’s Thaw (Cornell, 2008), and the editor of Dmitrii Shepilov’s memoir, The Kremlin’s Scholar (Yale, 2007).
-Bittner’s latest project, Whites and Reds: Wine in the Lands of Tsar and Commissar, is forthcoming from Oxford.
-Bittner has been the recipient of grants and fellowships from the Social Science Research Council, the National Endowment for the Humanities, the National Council for Eurasian and East European Research, and the International Research and Exchanges Board.
+In addition to many articles and reviews, Bittner is the author of Whites and Reds: A History of Wine in the Lands of Tsar and Commissar (Oxford, 2021), The Many Lives of Khrushchev’s Thaw (Cornell, 2008), and the editor of Dmitrii Shepilov’s memoir, The Kremlin’s Scholar (Yale, 2007).
+Bittner has a couple of different projects currently underway, including a history of the Soviet presence in Antarctica, and an investigation of the places where refugees from Bolshevism encountered refugees from Nazism.
+Bittner has been the recipient of grants and fellowships from the Social Science Research Council, the National Endowment for the Humanities (twice), the National Council for Eurasian and East European Research, the International Research and Exchanges Board, and the Kennan Institute for Advanced Russian Studies (twice).
 He has appeared on MSNBC, BBC Radio 5, Al Jazeera, and Radio France Internationale.